nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you are a private tutor struggling to:
-1. keep track of your students and their individual lesson plans.
+1. keep track of your students and their individual lesson plans
-2. keep track of your students grades, homework and attendance.
+2. keep track of your students grades, homework and attendance
-3. keep track of your lesson timings.
+3. keep track of your lesson timings
-4. keep track of your students' contact information.<br>
+4. keep track of your students' contact information

 Pupilist can get your scheduling done faster with single line CLI command inputs to manage all your tutoring needs.
 <br>